-Monitoring well sampling methods will depend on the aquifer recharge rate at each of the proposed wells to be sampled.
-Wells with adequate recharge rates will be sampled using low-flow sampling methods using bladder pumps.
+- Monitoring well sampling methods will depend on the aquifer recharge rate at each of the proposed - wells to be sampled.
+Wells with adequate recharge rates will be sampled using low-flow sampling - methods using bladder pumps.
 Wells will be purged at a flow rate that minimizes drawdown.
-Field parameters will be measured during purging and at the time of sampling.
-Field parameter measurements included dissolved oxygen (DO), oxidation reduction potential (ORP), specific conductivity, pH, temperature, and turbidity.
-Field parameter stabilization criteria (EPA, 1996) are summarized as follows:

-- 19 $\pm 10\%$ of temperature, conductivity, and ORP - $\pm 10\%$ OR < 1.0 NTU for turbidity - $\pm 10\%$ OR < 1.0 milligram per liter (mg/L) for DO custody procedures, and instrument calibration are discussed in Section 3 of this Work Plan.

-22 Once field parameters have stabilized, samples will be collected in laboratory supplied containers.

-The sample containers will then be placed into a cooler with ice and cooled to $\leq 6^{\circ}$ C. Lids will be sealed by labels or custody seals to prevent tampering.
-Sample containers, preservation, chain of

-- 26 If the aquifer recharge rate is insufficient at any of the wells to collect groundwater samples using - the low flow sampling method, three well volumes will be purged or bailed from the well.
-Samples - 28 will then be collected using a bladder pump or bailer.

-If the aquifer recharge rate is insufficient to purge or bail three well volumes, the well will be purged dry and allowed to recover to greater than 90% of the initial water column height.
-The initial water column height will be determined by subtracting the measured depth to water prior to pumping or bailing from the total depth of the well.
-Samples will then be collected using a bladder pump or bailer.
-Field parameter stabilization will not be required using the three volume purge or purge dry methods however, field parameters will be measured and recorded if sufficient water is available following sample collection.
-Monitoring wells that do not contain more than 6 inches of
+Field - 21 parameters will be measured during purging and at the time of sampling.
+Field parameter - measurements will include dissolved oxygen (DO), oxidation reduction potential (ORP), specific - conductivity, pH, temperature, and turbidity.
+Field parameter stabilization criteria (EPA, 1996) are - 24 summarized as follows: - $\pm 10\%$ of temperature, conductivity, and ORP - $\pm 10\%$ OR < 1.0 NTU for turbidity - $\pm 10\%$ OR < 1.0 milligram per liter (mg/L) for DO - Once field parameters have stabilized, samples will be collected in laboratory supplied containers. - The sample containers will then be placed into a cooler with ice and cooled to $\leq 6$ °C. Lids will be - sealed by labels or custody seals to prevent tampering.
+Sample containers, preservation, chain of - custody procedures, and instrument calibration are discussed in Section 3 of this Work Plan. - 32 If the aguifer recharge rate is insufficient at any of the wells to collect groundwater samples using - the low flow sampling method, three well volumes will be purged or bailed from the well.
+Samples - will then be collected using a bladder pump or bailer. - 35 If the aguifer recharge rate is insufficient to purge or bail three well volumes, the well will be - purged dry and allowed to recover to greater than 90% of the initial water column height.
+The - initial water column height will be determined by subtracting the measured depth to water prior to - pumping or bailing from the total depth of the well.
+Samples will then be collected using a bladder - 39 pump or bailer.
+Field parameter stabilization will not be required using the three volume purge or - 40 purge dry methods; however, field parameters will be measured and recorded if sufficient water is

-- 36 water column in the well screen interval will be identified as dry and will not be sampled. - 37 Water generated during purging activities and excess groundwater from sampling will be collected - in designated containers and managed as investigation-derived waste (IDW) following the - 39 procedures described in Section 3.9 of this Work Plan.
+- available following sample collection.
+Monitoring wells that do not contain more than 6 inches of water column in the well screen interval will be identified as dry and will not be sampled. - Water generated during purging activities and excess groundwater from sampling will be collected - 4 in designated containers and managed as investigation-derived waste (IDW) following the - 5 procedures described in Section 3.9 of this Work Plan.